tiansiyuan/kubeflow-docs/docs/install/monitor.rst

       type: LoadBalancer
     EOF

-And now use kubectl patch:
+And use ``kubectl patchi``:

 .. code-block:: shell

     $ kubectl patch svc kube-prometheus-stack-grafana -n prometheus --patch "$(cat grafana-patch.yaml)"

-You can verify that the service is now exposed at an externally accessible port:
+You can verify that the service is exposed on an externally accessible port:

 .. code-block:: shell